Table of contents

 The treatment of anemia depends on the underlying cause and type.

 Iron deficiency: This type is most often treated with iron supplements and changes to diet.
-These treatments are usually needed long term.
+Patients usually need these treatments long term.
 Any unusual blood loss is stopped.

 Vitamin deficiency: This type is also treated with vitamin supplements and changes to diet.
 If the cause is related to poor vitamin B12 absorption from food, you may need supplemental shots of vitamin B12 on a regular basis.